flexatone/vigilnaut/README.md

 ### Global Options

 - `--exe, -e <FILES>`: Provide zero or more executable paths to derive site package locations.
 If omitted, all discoverable executables will be used.
-- `--quiet, -q`: Disable logging and terminal animation.
+- `--quiet, -q`: Disable terminal animations.
 - `--user_site`: Force inclusion of the user site-packages, even if it is not activated.
 Defaults to only including if the interpreter is configured to use it.
 - `--cache-duration, -c`: Create or use a cache that expires after the provided number of seconds.
 A duration of zero will disable caching.
 - `--log, -l`: Enable logging output.